frankkoornstra/elastic-apm-agent/README.md

 If you want to catch and report `Throwable`s to APM, also include the `ErrorMiddleware` in your middleware stack.
 It will catch any `Throwable` and try to make as much sense of it as possible.
 To give the error even more context, you can on inject `Context` object on instantiation of the middleware.
 It will use that as the base for building context.

+#### Enrichment

+Sometimes you want to enrich the transaction with data from the request or response.
+To make this possible, hook up the `OpenTransactionRequestEnrichmentMiddleware` and `OpenTransactionRequestEnrichmentMiddleware` and inject your implementations of respectively `OpenTransactionRequestEnricher`s and `OpenTransactionResponseEnricher`s to add information to the `OpenTransaction`

 #### Combination

 Obviously the two middleware can be combined.
-The recommended way to do this is to wrap the `ErrorMiddlware` _inside_ the `TransactionMiddleware`.
-That way the error will correlated to the transaction and the transaction duration will be as realistic as possible, including the time it takes to report the error to the APM server for example.
+The recommended way to do this is to hook up `TransactionMiddleware` first, then the `ErrorMiddleware` and finally the `OpenTransactionRequestEnrichmentMiddleware` and `OpenTransactionRequestEnrichmentMiddleware`.
+That way the transaction will be enriched, any error will correlated to the transaction and the transaction duration will be as realistic as possible.

 ### Caching